-- Genre Shift: Books ix takes the series in a science-fiction Mind Screw direction.
+- Genre Shift: The sixth volume takes the series in a science-fiction Mind Screw direction.

 - Getting Crap Past the Radar: Averted — it seems to be perfectly acceptable in French media to show blatant implications of sex, teenage pregnancy and divorce.

 - Her Code Name Was Mary Sue: Emma's Author Avatar, space amazon Sidera, certainly seems to be this.
 Although her Sidera stories were apparently good enough to get published.

 - Jerk with a Heart of Gold: Grandma

 - Looking for Love in All the Wrong Places: Both the fathers of Emma's children seemed like nice, reliable guys.
 But neither of them were prepared to accept the responsibility of fatherhood.
 Lou's father got some offscreen Character Development though, as he now has a wife and two children.

 - Meganekko: Lou's mom, and later Lou herself in the 6th book.

 - Ms. Fanservice: Emma.
 Cleavage shots of her are abundant.